Colon cleansing: Effectiveness and risks

 The symptoms that are attributed to autointoxication—headache, fatigue, loss of appetite and irritability—may be caused by mechanical distention within the bowel, such as irritable bowel syndrome, rather than toxins from putrefying food.
-The benefits anecdotally attributed to colon cleansing are vague and the claims made by manufacturers and practitioners are based on a flawed understanding of the body.
+The benefits anecdotally attributed to colon cleansing are vague, and the claims made by manufacturers and practitioners are based on a flawed understanding of the body.
 There is little evidence of actual benefit to the procedure, and no evidence that it can alleviate the symptoms that are attributed to the theories of colon cleansing.

 As the colon normally expels waste, colon cleansing is generally unneeded.
 Colonic irrigation can disrupt the bowel's normal flora, and, if done frequently, can result in electrolyte depletion with dehydration.
 Rare but severe adverse events have been rectal perforation, as well as amoebic infection, from poorly sterilised equipment.
 Others claim that colon cleansing may impede the colon's shedding of dead cells.

 Excessive use of enemas has also been associated with heart problems, such as heart failure, as well as heart attacks related to electrolyte imbalances when performed as a coffee enema.
 Frequent enemas or other colon-cleansing tools may lead to dependence and inability to defecate without assistance, as well as potential withdrawal symptoms.
 Herbs taken orally may modulate the absorption or the activity of prescription medications.

 Medical doctor Harriet Hall writes that "The colon cleanses itself...
 The idea that its walls are coated with years-old hamburger residue is preposterous".

-Supplement effectiveness

-The consumer advocacy news program Marketplace conducted a consumer trial with three women on the effectiveness of two colon supplements versus fiber.
-The results showed the supplements did not assist in weight loss and provided no additional benefit over a basic fiber supplement.
 According to the American Cancer Society, "Available scientific evidence does not support claims that colon therapy is effective in treating cancer or any other disease".

 Colon hydrotherapy

-Colonic irrigation, also known as colon hydrotherapy, colonic hydrotherapy, or a "colonic", is a treatment which is used "to wash out the contents of the large bowel by means of copious enemas using water or other medication."
+Colonic irrigation, also known as colon hydrotherapy, colonic hydrotherapy, or a "colonic", is a treatment "to wash out the contents of the large bowel by means of copious enemas using water or other medication."

 During a cleansing enema, liquid is introduced into the colon and retained for five to fifteen minutes.
-During a colonic, liquid is introduced into the colon and then it is flushed out and this is repeated until the entire colon is cleared.
+During a colonic, liquid is introduced into the colon and then it is flushed out, and this is repeated until the entire colon is cleared.

 Colonic irrigation has been described as an "unwise" procedure as it carries the risk of serious harm and has no proven benefit.

 Regulation

-In the United States, the Food and Drug Administration (FDA) regulates the production of equipment used in colon hydrotherapy but does not regulate their use, or the supplements used in oral colon-cleansing regimens.
+In the United States, the Food and Drug Administration (FDA) regulates the production of equipment used in colon hydrotherapy but does not regulate its use, or the supplements used in oral colon-cleansing regimens.
 Manufacturer claims do not require verification or supporting evidence.
 The contents of the products are also not verified or tested.
 The FDA has issued several letters warning manufacturers and suppliers of colon hydrotherapy equipment about making false claims of effectiveness, safety issues, and quality control violations.